Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Use cases benchmarking

-As seen in Figure \ref{fig:problem_scaling} above, the solve time for the CP-SAT, DA, Leap NL HQA, and HiGHS solvers is linear in relation to the problem size, while the solve times for D-Wave and SCIP are exponential.
-Out of the linear time-scaling solvers, the CP-SAT has the best scaling behavior (lowest slope), followed by the DA, Leap NL HQA, and then HiGHS.
+As seen in Figure \ref{fig:problem_scaling} above, the solve time for the Gurobi, CP-SAT, DA, Leap NL HQA, and HiGHS solvers is linear in relation to the problem size, while the solve times for D-Wave and SCIP are exponential.
+Out of the linear time-scaling solvers, Gurobi has the best scaling behavior (lowest slope), followed by CP-SAT, DA, Leap NL HQA, and then HiGHS.
 The linear time-scaling advantage of these solvers becomes particularly significant for longer, biologically relevant polypeptide sequences.
 The Leap CQM HQA was not able to identify optimal solutions with problem sizes closer to 4000 variables and above in reasonable amounts of time, however it achieved near-optimal solutions for all problems.
 The unconstrained D-Wave solvers are unable to identify any optimal solutions in reasonable amounts of time. \\ Fox et al. \cite{fox2021} compared D-Wave HQA and quantum approximate optimization algorithm (QAOA) to a genetic algorithm for mRNA codon optimization.
 The hybrid solver was not able to identify the optimal mRNA solutions for certain protein sequences of only 20 amino acids, and QAOA was not able to do so for even smaller protein sequences.
 That work applied the D-Wave Leap BQM HQA with the Advantage 1.1 quantum computer, having the one-hot constraints embedded in the cost function; in the current work the D-Wave Leap NL HQA with a CP problem formulation solved all problems in the Standard and Large Protein Datasets to optimality, and the Leap CQM HQA with separated constraints was able to solve problems with under 4000 variables to optimality.
-Furthermore, the genetic algorithm applied in that work had average solution time of 10.6 minutes for 10 of the full-length proteins (a subset of the dataset applied in this work), a significantly higher amount of time than the solution times for the CP-SAT, Leap NL HQA, DA, HiGHS, and SCIP solvers in the current work that did not exceed 2 minutes for any of the full-length proteins. \\ The CP-SAT and D-Wave Leap NL HQA solvers, which support the CP formulation of the problem and had the most efficient solve times for the largest problems among the Standard and Large Protein Datasets, were also benchmarked on the Extra-large Protein Dataset.
-Both solvers were run for 60 seconds and the minimum costs obtained in their solutions are compared.
+Furthermore, the genetic algorithm applied in that work had average solution time of 10.6 minutes for 10 of the full-length proteins (a subset of the dataset applied in this work), a significantly higher amount of time than the solution times for the CP-SAT, Leap NL HQA, DA, HiGHS, and SCIP solvers in the current work that did not exceed 2 minutes for any of the full-length proteins. \\ The Gurobi, CP-SAT, and D-Wave Leap NL HQA solvers, which had the most efficient solve times for the largest problems among the Standard and Large Protein Datasets, were also benchmarked on the Extra-large Protein Dataset.
+These solvers were run with a time limit of 60 seconds and the minimum costs obtained in their solutions are compared; Gurobi solved all problems to optimality in an average of 14.064 seconds while CP-SAT and the Leap NL HQA solvers were unable to find optimal solutions within the time limit.
 The costs obtained by the solvers for the 4 extra-large proteins are shown in Figure \ref{fig:xl_cost}.
-The number of variables in the figure indicates the total number of codons across all amino acids (equivalent to the number of variables for a protein's QUBO representation, or the total number of options in the CP formulation).
+The number of variables in the figure indicates the total number of codons across all amino acids (equivalent to the number of variables for a protein's QUBO or MILP representation, or the total number of options in the CP formulation).